 Now they wanted to release an album right away.
 After a few hassles, they signed to the Belgian record company Mausoleum and only two months later, they started to record their first album.
 While recording demos for the album, they found out that the present bass player wasn’t capable to fill the job properly and they tried to persuade Frank Rittel to join the band again.

 With Frank back, they started recording the album, which took only six days!
 The album was produced by Axel Torboville, but after hearing the first results, they called two acquaintances named Pezi (R. Assmann and H. Staroste) to remix the album.
 So now everything was alright until the next setback: the cover.

-*Time to jam on the Dark Fade song!
+Jam on the Dark Fade song!

 The original artist Nico Chiriatti) came up with a “drizzly” drawing for the cover for Mausoleum.
 It was used without permission and had nothing to do with the original idea.
 But in spite of all these problems, the album sold really well (almost 20,000) in the first six months -which is rather remarkable for a newcomer band.

 The reviews were good to very good in Metal Forces (UK), Kerrang (UK), Enfer (France), Aardschok (Netherlands) and several other mags.
 Even in Australia they reached No.24 in the Heavy Metal charts.
 Decisive for the sales of the album were their live performances.
 After lots of concerts in Germany, they also did gigs in Luxemburg, Belgium and especially Holland.